-The beauty of high quality loose leaf tea is the opportunity for multiple re-infusions.
+Re-infusing is one of the many beauties of high quality leaves.
 Oolong and pu erh lend themselves best to multiple re-infusions.
-An aged pu erh can be re-infused up to 7 times.
-Green, white and yellow teas can also be re-infused around 3 times according to taste.
-Black teas are less suited to multiple infusions but usually will provide you with 2…
+An aged pu erh can be re-infused up to 7- times.
+Green, white and yellow teas can also be re-infused around three times according to taste.
+Black teas are less suited to multiple infusions but usually will provide you with two.

 Enjoy – and some tips on storage